falconx/encounter-react/README.md

  1. [x] Message system via sockets
  2. [ ] Allow user to override user profile image?
  3. [ ] Remove / block user.

+ Phase 11:
+  - Click on presence from my-presences screen to view question and a list of users who have encountered it -- Q. What happens if a presence has expired?
+If we leave it there the screen will be cluttered but if we don't, we lose the functionality.